...

 6. Kajeng Rice Field hike in Ubud

 The Kajeng walk in Ubud is located parallel to the Sari Organic Walk and Sweet Orange Trail.
-Only, the Kajeng walk in Ubud is a real hidden gem, where few tourists still come.
+Only, the Kajeng walk in Ubud is a real hidden gem, where still, only a few tourists come to visit.
 Everywhere along the trail you will find quaint warungs and you can enjoy the ultimate peace and quiet here.
 A lovely walk in Ubud and we definitely recommend it.

 Beautiful rice field hike Ubud